rrvt/LeePass/README.md

 ## Updates

+### Update 5/7/25

+Added two radio buttons to the search dialog box.
+The radio buttons specify either all groups or just the current group are searched.
+The search changes the current group in the event that all groups are searched and the entry is found in a group that is not current.

 ### Update 5/6/25

 While reviewing records in LastPass and LeePass (about 1/2 of them at this point) made several little